jasonaaronwilson/c-armyknife-lib/src-doc/string-tree.md

 # @file string-tree.c

-This is a balanced binary tree to associate a string to a value.
+This is a balanced binary tree to associate a string to a value using an underlying value-tree.c.

-Generally a string_alist is prefered for small "maps", and string_hashtable is prefered for large maps, but string_tree is the easiest way to get sorted results (which is most important for reproducibility).

-Currently we are using "AA" trees (see https://en.wikipedia.org/wiki/AA_tree) since it has simpler code than many other balanced trees (like red-block trees) and the Wikipedia article and paper spell out *most* of the non-trivial details.

 ## @macro string_tree_foreach